khauta/d-board-mafs/README.md

 Farmer's Information Dashboard for Ministry of Agriculture &amp; Food Security for Marakeng Upgrade
 # d-board-mafs

-# Sheveloped By Dr. @Aurum Maliehe & Mr Shadowalker
+She-veloped By Dr. @Aurum Maliehe & Mr @Shadowalker Kao

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.